SyedKifayat1/SyedKifayat1/README.md

 ## 🔄 How I Work

-1. **Discovery** — understand your brand, goals, and what "done" looks like
+1. **Discovery** — a short call to understand your brand, goals, and what "done" looks like for you
-2. **Plan** — scope, timeline, and a clear quote before any code is written
+2. **Plan** — you get a clear scope, timeline, and quote in writing before any code is written
-3. **Build** — regular check-ins, staged previews so you see progress, not just a final reveal
+3. **Build** — staged preview links so you see real progress, not a single reveal at the end
-4. **Test** — performance, mobile responsiveness, and security checks before launch
+4. **Test** — performance, mobile responsiveness, and a security pass before anything goes live
-5. **Launch & Support** — deployed, monitored, and I stay reachable after handoff
+5. **Launch & Support** — deployed, monitored, and I stay reachable after handoff — not gone the day you pay

 <br>